autc04/Retro68/README.md

 and with Metrowerks CodeWarrior.

-One of the most easily found downloads is the MPW 3.5 Golden Master release, usually in a file named mpg-gm.img_.bin.
+One of the most easily found downloads is the MPW 3.5 Golden Master release, usually in a file named *mpw-gm.img_.bin*.
 At the time of this writing, this can be found at:

     http://macintoshgarden.org/apps/macintosh-programmers-workshop